Ellisande/tic-tac-toe/steps.md

 * Create a task to aggregate the JavaScript files (maybe call it js-concat)
 * Create a task to minify and aggregate the CSS (maybe call it cs-minify)
+* Ensure that the built versions of the files are named 'app.js' and 'app.css'.
+Have them output to the 'build' directory.

 ### 1.2 Create Your Reporting Tasks